 We have the expertise and experience to help you in making an application to court for an appointment of Committee.
 We will do this in a cost-effective manner, while providing high quality professional service.
 We understand your needs and we are here to help.
-Just give us a call at 604-449-7779 for a free 10 minute telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 to schedule an appointment and start the process.

 How do I start the process of obtaining an appointment of Committee?